 In general, the average monthly costs as a student in Madrid can range from 800€ to 1300€ depending on your budget and social habits.
 To help you save money during your time in Madrid we have created a great online discount resource.
 Here you will find discount codes and printable vouchers to save on popular student needs such as traveling, leisure activities, restaurants, hostels, museums, pharmacies, clubbing and much more!
 Check it out now!
 To read a bit more about living expenses abroad click here.

 Madrid is a big city full of different housing options for students.
 There is quite a big range of available options that suit individual preferences and budgets.
 It is always a good idea to start your housing search and figuring out your options before you arrive in Madrid.
 The most common option for young internationals is renting a room in a shared apartment with Spanish locals or other internationals.
-You will also be able to choose between student residencies, homestay, or finding a studio apartment.
+You will also be able to choose between student residencies, homestay (living with a Spanish family in Madrid), or finding a studio apartment.

-To support your in your housing hunt, we created a free service that gives you access to some of the most reliable housing platforms in Madrid.
+To support you in your housing hunt, we created a free service that gives you access to some of the most reliable housing platforms, housing agencies & homestay companies in Madrid.
 Start your search now by filling out the “housing request” form.
 Once submitted, you will receive housing offers via email that match your specific search criteria!

 Also check out our free “Housing Guide” to get detailed information on student housing in Madrid and contact us in case of any further questions!
 Being a part of the Citylife Madrid community means you always have someone by your side!

 If you prefer to start the apartment hunt in person in Madrid we recommend to arrive in Madrid 1-2 weeks before your orientation program begins at your university.
 In case you don’t have a friend in Madrid you can stay with during these first days, check out our Hotel, Hostel & Touristic Apartment Discounts as well as the established airport transportation discounts to save money!